juandefelix/my_notes/my_notes.md

 It shows the differences `git log -p`

 ### Unstaging files
+When you want to unstage files, type: `git reset HEAD <filename>`
+To clear the whole staging area, type: `git reset`

 We are assuming that we have a file in the staging area.
 `git rm --cached <filename>` will unstage the file but i'll keep it in your working directory.
 `git rm -f <filename>` will unstage the file and it will erase from your working directory.

-To clear the whole staging area, type: `git reset`
-When you want to unstage files, type: `git reset HEAD <filename>`
-Remove a file fron the staging area but keeping it in you hard drive: `git rm --cached filename`